September 2: Today in Royal History

 Full name: Maria Giuseppina Luigia

-Maria Giuseppina Luigia of Savoy was the wife of King Louis XVIII of France, although he did not actually become King until after her death.
+Maria Giuseppina Luigia of Savoy was the wife of King Louis XVIII of France, although he did not become King until after her death.
 The couple married in 1771 but had no children.
 In June 1795, Marie Joséphine’s husband became the titular King of France following the death of the only surviving son of King Louis XVI and Marie Antoinette.
 However, as the French monarchy had been abolished years earlier, the two remained in exile as Count and Countess of Provence.
 They continued living in different parts of Europe before moving to England in 1808, taking up residence at Hartwell House in Buckinghamshire, England.

 Unofficial Royalty: Marie Josephine Louise of Savoy, Countess of Provence